The internet noticed what’s wrong with the NFL’s anti-racism Super Bowl ad

 Who: The NFL, Twitter users.

-Why we care: “Football is a microcosm of America,” a narrator informs viewers in the first line of a slickly produced NFL ad about equality.
+Why we care: “Football is a microcosm of America,” a narrator informs viewers at the top of a slickly produced NFL ad about equality.

 Of course, this line is accidentally a bit more truthful than its creators intended.

-In addition to the ostensible idea that the sport represents multiculturalism, football is also a microcosm of America in that it was similarly hostile to Black Lives Matter before that movement achieved something of a critical mass.
+In addition to the suggestion that the sport represents multiculturalism, football is also a microcosm of America in that it was similarly hostile to Black Lives Matter before that movement achieved something of a critical mass.

 Long before Nike decided to put Colin Kaepernick in a 2018 ad, the quarterback’s ongoing silent protest of police brutality against Black people got him removed from the NFL.
-Years later, his signature kneeling became a broadly popular protest gesture among football players and George Floyd protesters alike.
+Only with time did his signature kneeling became a broadly popular protest gesture among football players and George Floyd protesters alike.

 Considering how quickly history validated the former 49er’s bravery and integrity, it seems shameful that the NFL has never made amends with Kaepernick in any official capacity.
 The organization could have announced that it is “committing $250 million to help end systemic racism,” as it does in its Super Bowl ad, by dedicating the money to Kap.